abhijitdhar16/ann/README.md

 3. Layer
 ### Neuron
 A neuron is a basic computing unit which can process a signal **s** (actually a floating point number), such that **0 <= s <= certain max value**, based on one more input signal(s).
-Output signal of a neurone can by simply 0 or 1.
+Output signal of a neuron can by simply 0 or 1.

 ### Link
 Link is computing unit like a pipe, which connects two neurons by carrying output of one neuron to the input of another.
 Additionally, a link has weight.
-Output/yleld of the link is **input-signal * weight**.
+Output/yield of the link is **input-signal * weight**.
 The link that does not have any neuron at the input end, receives the signal form external world, and the link that does not have neuron at the output end sends the signal to the output world.